-You must retain a record of actions taken in accordance with this Part as part of the SWP3 for at least 3 years from the date that permit coverage expires or is terminated.
+You must retain a record of actions taken in accordance with this Part as part of the SWP3 for at least three years from the date that permit coverage expires or is terminated.
 The inspection reports must identify any incidents of non-compliance.

-Where an inspection report does not identify any incidents of non-compliance, the report must contain a certification that the facility is in compliance with the SWP3 and this Permit.
-Both the inspection report and any reports of follow-up actions must be signed in accordance with Part 9.16.
+Where an inspection report does not identify any incidents of non-compliance, the inspection report must contain a signed certification that the facility is in compliance with the SWP3 and this permit.
+Both the inspection report and any reports of follow-up actions must be signed in accordance with Part 8.16.

-8.4 Exceedance Report for Numeric Effluent Limitations
+7.4 Exceedance Report for Numeric Effluent Limitations

-If follow-up monitoring per Part 7.2.2.3 exceeds a numeric effluent limit, you must submit an Exceedance Report to DEQ no later than 30 days after you have received your laboratory results to the address listed in Part 2.4.
+If follow-up monitoring per Part 4.2.2.3 exceeds a numeric effluent limit, you must submit an exceedance report to DEQ no later than 30 days after you have received your laboratory results to the address listed in Part 1.10.5.

-Your report must include the following:
+Your report must include:

-- DEQ authorization number; - Facility name, physical address and location; - Name of receiving water; - Monitoring data from this and the preceding monitoring event(s); - An explanation of the situation, including what you have done and intend to do (should your corrective actions not yet be complete) to correct the violation; - An appropriate contact name and phone number.
+- 1. Your DEQ authorization number; - 2.
+Your facility name, physical address and location; - 3.
+The name of the receiving water; - 4.
+Monitoring data from this and the preceding monitoring event(s); - 5.
+An explanation of the situation, including what you have done and intend to do (should your corrective actions not yet be complete) to correct the violation; and - 6.
+An appropriate contact name and phone number.

-8.5 Additional Reporting
+7.5 Additional Reporting

-You must submit any other reports required by DEQ to the address listed in Part 2.4.
-In addition to the reporting requirements specified in Part 8, you are also subject to the standard permit reporting provisions of Part 9.10.
+You must submit any other reports required by DEQ to the address listed in Part 1.10.5.
+In addition to the reporting requirements specified in Part 7, you are also subject to the standard permit reporting provisions of Part 8.10.

-You must submit the following reports to DEQ:
+You must submit the following reports to DEQ:14

-- Reportable quantity spills (see Part 3.1.2.4) You must provide notification, as required under Part 3.1.2.4, as soon as you have knowledge of a leak, spill, or other release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity; - Planned changes (see Part 9.10) You must give written notice to DEQ promptly, no later than 30 days prior to making any planned physical alterations or additions to the permitted facility that qualify the facility as a new source or that could significantly change the nature or significantly increase the quantity of pollutants discharged; - Anticipated noncompliance (see Part 9.10) You must give advance notice to DEQ of any planned changes in the permitted facility or activity which you anticipate will result in noncompliance with permit requirements.
-You may plan to implement appropriate stormwater controls, as necessary, to eliminate/reduce such noncompliance; - 4.
-Compliance schedules (see Part 9.10) Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any compliance schedule of this Permit must be submitted no later than 14 days following each schedule date; - 5.
-Other noncompliance (see Part 9.10) You must report all instances of noncompliance not reported in your annual report, compliance schedule report, or 24-hour report at the time monitoring reports are submitted; and
+- 1. Reportable quantity spills (see Part 2.1.2.4) You must provide notification, as required under Part 2.1.2.4, as soon as you have knowledge of a leak, spill, or other release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity; - 2.
+Planned changes (see Part 8.10) You must give written notice to DEQ promptly, no later than 30 days prior to making any planned physical alterations or additions to the permitted facility that qualify the facility as a new source or that could significantly change the nature or significantly increase the quantity of pollutants discharged; - 3.
+Anticipated noncompliance (see Part 8.10) You must give advance notice to DEQ of any planned changes in the permitted facility or activity which you anticipate will result in noncompliance with permit requirements.
+You may plan to implement appropriate stormwater controls, as necessary, to eliminate/reduce such noncompliance;